HuyThang25/flarevm-mcp/README.md

 - **Instrumentation** - Frida hooks for runtime API monitoring
 - **IDA Pro integration** - Decompilation and annotation via RPC

-## Important: This project is mostly vibe-coded, please use at your own risk!

 ### Architecture Overview

 ```